-Art gallery wanderers, theater lovers and those with a curious eye will find something to marvel at in Portland.
-Read on to learn more about the city’s arts offerings, then check out our events calendar to plan your next trip to The Rose City.
+Art gallery wanderers, theater lovers and those with a curious eye will find something to marvel at in this creative city.
+Read on to learn more about Portland’s arts offerings, then check out our events calendar to plan your next trip to The Rose City.

 Monthly Art Walks in Portland